 - Nature reserve: Open at all times*.
 Please visit the Spurn nature reserve page for latest information on tide times.
 Inclement weather may mean the reserve has to close on occasion.
 Again, please check the Spurn nature reserve page before you visit for the latest information.

-- Centre: The centre is open from 9am - 6pm from Saturday 20 July till Sunday 29 September.
+- Centre: From Monday 30th September, the centre is open from 9am - 5pm.

 - Car park: Open dawn 'til dusk.